Benchmarking Retrieval-Augmented Multimodal Generation for Document Question Answering: Supplementary Experimental Results

 \subsection{Fine-grained Results by Document Domains}

+Beyond main results (Section \ref{ssec:main}) on \dname, we present fine-grained results breakdown by domains.
 As illustrated in Figure~\ref{fig:questiontype}, different models exhibit distinct performance patterns across various document types.
 Our findings include: \begin{itemize}[leftmargin=*, itemsep=0.0em, topsep=0.1em] \item All models achieve the highest performance in the "Workshop" and "Others" categories.
 This is attributed to the typically simpler images in "Workshop" documents, which often resemble PowerPoint presentations with single elements.
 In contrast, models perform worst on the "Brochure" category, due to the prevalence of complex images and non-textual information.

 \item Advanced VLMs consistently achieve higher and more balanced scores across document types, especially in "Brochure" and "Academic" categories.
 This indicates that VLMs possess a greater capacity to integrate visual content, while LLMs, limited by reliance on image descriptions, underperform in visually complex settings.